The Kurhaus Binz is a prime example of the resort architecture on Rügen

 We get a first impression at the reception of the hotel, which is located in the connecting part that connects the old Kurhaus Binz with the Kaiserhof.
 In this light-flooded glass building Afternoon guests enjoy coffee and cake in Café Glashaus.
 We are accommodated in the new building of the Kaiserhof in a room facing the land and look out from our balcony onto the parking lot and the neighboring villas in Binz.
 We'll find out later that balconies are only available in this newer part of the hotel.

-As in many of the public spaces, the colors yellow and blue dominate the furnishings and capture the summery atmosphere of sea and sun, which make our room a very pleasant place to stay.
-It is large, with a comfortable bed, a cozy sitting area with an armchair and a desk.
+As in many of the public rooms, the colors yellow and blue dominate the decor and capture the summer atmosphere of sea and sun, making our room a very pleasant place to stay.
+It is large, equipped with a comfortable bed, a cozy seating area with armchair and a desk.
 TV, WiFi, minibar and safe offer everything a guest can expect from a hotel today.

 A tour of the Kurhaus Binz

-We set off to explore the areas of the Binz Kurhaus.
-The PURIA Spa on the ground floor includes a 1.500 square meter spa landscape in which colors reflect the theme of summer.
-There is an indoor pool and an outdoor pool that is heated all year round.
-If you prefer something less active, there is a sauna area that is reminiscent of Egypt.
-In it you can enjoy baths such as a lily bath like in Egypt or a bath of Nefertiti.
-Of course, treatments that are typical of the region should not be missed.
-You can, among other things, pamper yourself with healing chalk from Rügen or a massage like in Sweden.
-Unfortunately, we don't have time to test the private suite with bathtub, massage tables and water beds ourselves, even if a massage with sea buckthorn oil sounds tempting.
+Here you can enjoy baths such as a lily bath like in Egypt or a Nefertiti bath.
+Of course, treatments that are typical for the region are not to be missed.
+For example, you can pamper yourself with healing chalk from Rügen or a massage like in Sweden.
+Unfortunately, we don't have time to test the private suite with bathtub, massage tables and waterbeds ourselves, even if a massage with sea buckthorn oil sounds tempting.

 Luxury also in the furnishings of the hotel